uc3d/firmware/abbacchio/README.md

 Marlin is optimized to build with the **PlatformIO IDE** extension for **Visual Studio Code**.
 You can still build Marlin with **Arduino IDE**, and we hope to improve the Arduino build experience, but at this time PlatformIO is the better choice.

+## 8-Bit AVR Boards

+We intend to continue supporting 8-bit AVR boards in perpetuity, maintaining a single codebase that can apply to all machines.
+We want casual hobbyists and tinkerers and owners of older machines to benefit from the community's innovations just as much as those with fancier machines.
+Plus, those old AVR-based machines are often the best for your testing and feedback!

 ## Hardware Abstraction Layer (HAL)

 Marlin includes an abstraction layer to provide a common API for all the platforms it targets.
 This allows Marlin code to address the details of motion and user interface tasks at the lowest and highest levels with no system overhead, tying all events directly to the hardware clock.

 Every new HAL opens up a world of hardware.
 At this time we need HALs for RP2040 and the Duet3D family of boards.
 A HAL that wraps an RTOS is an interesting concept that could be explored.
 Did you know that Marlin includes a Simulator that can run on Windows, macOS, and Linux?
 Join the Discord to help move these sub-projects forward!

-## 8-Bit AVR Boards

-A core tenet of this project is to keep supporting 8-bit AVR boards while also maintaining a single codebase that applies equally to all machines.
-We want casual hobbyists to benefit from the community's innovations as much as possible just as much as those with fancier machines.
-Plus, those old AVR-based machines are often the best for your testing and feedback!

 ### Supported Platforms